Plant This Instead!

 Plant This Instead! organizes this information according to how landscapers and property owners typically use plants: specimen trees or grasses; foundation or border shrubs; screens or hedges using shrubs, grasses, or vines; ornamental vines; and groundcovers.
 In each section, we identify plants to avoid and suggest attractive, eco-friendly native plants that can fill the same purpose.
 The plants we feature have characteristics (such as early spring flowers) similar to those most often sought in the species to avoid.

-Plant This Instead! also includes a double-sided poster.
+Plant This Instead! also includes a pull-out poster.
 The poster provides details about the impacts of eco-harmful landscaping plants (Stop the Spread), as well as ten more plant pests that you will want to remove quickly if they show up on your property (Don’t Plant a Pest).
 Catching pests early will save time, money, and energy.